Skip to content

 The Column Definition Must Be Updated Too

 If you generate a new database schema, the changes above work as expected, but if you try to connect to an existing schema, you get this annoying error: Unknown column type "json_array" requested.
-Any Doctrine type that you use has to be registered with \Doctrine\DBAL\Types\Type::addType()
+Any Doctrine type that you use has to be registered with \Doctrine\DBAL\Types\Type::addType().

-type to work, you also must remove this old comment from the column definition.
+That’s because the Doctrine type to use is hardcoded in a column comment.
+For your code using the json type to work, you also must remove this old comment from the column definition.
 The easiest way to do that is using Doctrine Migrations.

-First, be sure to use a recent version of Doctrine DBAL 2, to have both the new json
+First, be sure to use a recent version of Doctrine DBAL 2, to have both the new json and the deprecated json_array types.
+Then upgrade your code.
+Then generate and execute the database migration:

 $ bin/console doctrine:migrations:diff